flipboxfactory/saml-sp/docs/configure/events.md

         );

-        // Assign them to the user groups if (\Craft::$app->getUsers()->assignUserToGroups($user->id, $groupIds)) {
+        // Assign them to the user groups
+        // Make sure to set all the groups the user needs to be associated with here.
+        // If you want the users to have their existing groups still associated
+        // re-add them (ie, [ ...existingGroupsIds, ...newGroupsIds]) if (\Craft::$app->getUsers()->assignUserToGroups($user->id, $groupIds)) {
             /**
              * Set the groups back on the user just in case it's being used after this.
              *
-             * This may seem strange because the they do this in the `assignUserToGroups`
+             * There is some odd behavior here but this ensures the groups are set
-             * method but the user they set the groups to isn't *this* user object,
+             * in the local runtime cache on the user and they are set in the db.
-             * so this is needed.
              */
             $user->setGroups($groups);
         }